patschi/akvatar/docs/how-it-works.md

 ## Upload and processing flow

 Once authenticated, the user can upload an avatar.
-The process involves client-side preprocessing, server-side validation and processing, and backend synchronisation — all streamed to the browser in real time via Server-Sent Events (SSE).
+The process involves client-side preprocessing, server-side validation and processing, and backend synchronization — all streamed to the browser in real time via Server-Sent Events (SSE).

 ```mermaid